leisiji/fzf_utils/README.md

 FzfCommand --rg --all-buffers {word}
 FzfCommand --rg {word} [path]

-" if there is only one result, jump to the result
+" Lsp provide default jump action, if there is only one result.
+" If there are multiple results, it will first display the results in fzf.
-" and otherwise, the results will be displayed in fzf FzfCommand --lsp jump_def edit
+FzfCommand --lsp jump_def edit
 FzfCommand --lsp jump_def tab drop
 FzfCommand --lsp jump_def vsplit